Quiet please! U.S. Open players bemoan the sound of silence

 Yet facing the prospect of empty stands at the first fanless Grand Slam since the coronavirus outbreak, even top contenders at this year's U.S. Open admit that the unprecedented new hush will take some getting used to.

-Australian Open champion Sofia Kenin told reporters how fans "bring out the best game."
+Australian Open champion Sofia Kenin told reporters how fans bring out the best in her.

 "When it's tough moments, they obviously are there on their feet cheering for you," Kenin said, ahead of the tournament's start on Monday.
 "I really wish they would be here.
 They really help me."